SystemsApproach/sdn/netvirt.rst

 likely to be OpenStack, which was the first CMS to be supported by OVN.
 The OVN/CMS plugin is responsible for mapping abstractions that match those of the CMS with generic virtual network abstractions that can be stored in the *Northbound Database*.
-OVN uses OVSDB as its database of this part of the system.
+OVN uses an instance of ovsdb-server to implement this database.
 We can think of the plugin as the management plane and the Northbound DB is the desired state repository.

 The control plane of OVN is a little more complicated than that shown